 Philanthropic Studies, MA

-As a student in the program, you complete 36 semester hours of graduate credit.
-Core courses cover such topics as the nonprofit and voluntary sectors, civil society and philanthropy, history of American philanthropy, and ethics and values of philanthropy.
+As a student in the program, you explore such topics as the nonprofit and voluntary sectors, civil society and philanthropy, history of American philanthropy, and ethics and values of philanthropy.
 You also complete an internship in philanthropic studies.

 Your IU Online MA in Philanthropic Studies prepares you for such careers as:

 - Fundraising consultant

 - Director of alumni relations

 - Director of major gifts and planned giving

 To graduate with the MA in Philanthropic Studies, you must complete 36 credit hours.

 - Philanthropic studies core courses (27 credit hours)

 - Elective courses OR master's thesis option (9 credit hours)